 During strenuous exercise, the amount of carbon dioxide produced by the cells increases as a result of high metabolic activity.
 The increased concentration of carbon dioxide in the blood causes a shift to the right in this equilibrium to produce more carbonic acid.
 When this happens, the pH level of the blood decreases as hydronium ion concentration increases.
 One of the body’s responses to this imbalance in blood pH is to increase the rate of breathing so more carbon dioxide gas is exhaled from the lungs, thus shifting the equilibrium back to the left and raising the pH back to normal levels.

 Le Chatelier’s principle must also be taken into account in many industrial processes.
-Ammonia is an important chemical used in fertilizers, cleaning agents, and synthetic organic reactions (as a building block).
+Ammonia is an important chemical used in fertilizers, cleaning agents, and as a building block in synthetic organic reactions.
 The industrial production of ammonia is accomplished using the Haber process, which relies on the reversible reaction between hydrogen and nitrogen:

 3 H2 (g) + N2 (g) 2 NH3 (g)